MicrosoftDocs/azure-management-docs/articles/azure-portal/azure-portal-dashboards-structure.md

 Since shared [Azure dashboards are resources](/azure/azure-resource-manager/management/overview), this dashboard can be represented as JSON.
 You can download the JSON representation of a dashboard by selecting **Export** and then **Download** in the Azure portal.

+## Example dashboard JSON

-The following JSON represents the dashboard shown above.
+The following JSON represents the sample dashboard shown in the previous section.

 ```json
 {